ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/issue-and-distribute-iou.md

 ---
 seo:
-    description: "Issue a trust-line currency (IOU) and distribute it: bootstrap the issuer and hot wallet, then transfer the currency out."
+    description: "Issue a trust line currency (IOU) and distribute it: bootstrap the issuer and hot wallet, then transfer the currency out."
 labels:
   - simpleXRPL
   - SDK